Santiago de Compostela Cathedral

 One of the first disciples to join Jesus was Saint James.
-Soon after the crucifixion of Jesus his apostles headed to different lands in order to spread the teachings of Christ to the world.
+Soon after the crucifixion of Jesus, his apostles headed to different lands in order to spread the teachings of Christ to the world.
 Saint James came to Iberian Peninsula.

-According to legends he saw a miraculous apparition of Virgin Mary in 40 AD and took this as a sign that he should return home, to Judea.
-This was unfortunate comeback – in 44 AD Saint James was beheaded as the first known Christian martyr.
+According to legends he saw a miraculous apparition of the Virgin Mary in 40 AD and took this as a sign that he should return home, to Judea.
+This was an unfortunate comeback – in 44 AD Saint James was beheaded as the first known Christian martyr.

-And now comes the most amazing part of the legend: disciples of Saint James laid the corpse of apostle in a boat (without anyone else) and released it in the Mediterranean Sea at Judea.
+And now comes the most amazing part of the legend: disciples of Saint James laid the corpse of the apostle in a boat (without anyone else) and released it in the Mediterranean Sea at Judea.
 The boat somehow landed in Galicia (look at the map!) and other followers of Saint James brought his remains inland and buried.

 In the 3rd century AD the persecution of Christians started in Iberia and the grave was forgotten.